achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 activity between 6:00pm and 10:00pm on Monday, Wednesday, Friday and Saturday suggesting he may go on exercise on socializing with friends on these evenings.
 The patient seems to have morning activites between 6:00am and 9:00am from Wednesday, Thursday and Saturday.
+This patient seems to be active around midday on Sunday, 12pm.
 Additionally, the lowest acitvity times are between 11:00pm and 6:00am suggesting that the patient gets roughly 6-7 hours of sleep or downtime a week.

 ## Problem 3